genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 To automate this process, you can use an installHook to call the script before `remap` is performed - be aware however that it will only run successfully once.

-The following will find all String to Enum changes in all tables and commit any valid updates to the DB before `remap` is performed.
+The following example finds all String to Enum changes in all tables and commits any valid updates to the database before `remap` is performed.

 ```bash
 #!/bin/bash